Building Community and Belonging

 Total care packages distributed between Jan – Aug 2022

 Zines on social services and self care information distributed in 2022

 Average number of community members visiting our art therapy table

 Community Kitchens at 1884 Davenport and 729 St. Clair West is our community cooking program, which runs by season to provide the best experience of what is fresher, accessible, and on the budget in Ontario.

-The programs offers the opportunity for participants to connect with one another, develop food skills, and to celebrate cuisines from all over the world.
+The program offers the opportunity for participants to connect with one another, develop food skills, and to celebrate cuisines from all over the world.
 During each of the sessions, participants, volunteers, and staff gather to prepare and enjoy, all together, delicious and nutritious meals.